 By Jeff Coulter and Seth Naeve, Extension Agronomists

-Recent storms left several areas affected by hail damage.
-Especially hard hit was a large area centered around Nicollet and Sibley Counties.
-Throughout this area, much of the corn was at the V8 stage (8 collared leaves) when damaged, and soybean had three to five fully developed trifoliolate leaves (V3-V5 stage).
+Recent storms left large areas of Southwestern Minnesota affected by severe hail damage.
+Especially hard hit were the counties of Pipestone, Murray, Rock, Nobles, Jackson, and Martin.
+Smaller hail events were common in surrounding counties.
+Throughout this area, much of the corn was at the V5-V7 stage (5-7 collared leaves) when damaged, and soybean had three fully developed trifoliate leaves (V3).

 In late June, assessing hail damage and making replant decisions can be difficult, with many variables to consider on your way to making a final decision to replant or maintain the existing stand.
 Many of the answers to questions regarding crop yield loss and the need for replanting can be found in the following online guides:

 Yield potential of hail-damaged corn depends primarily on the number of remaining plants per acre with healthy growing points that will recover, the amount of leaf area lost on these plants, and the growth stage at which the crop was damaged.
 To determine whether a corn plant will survive and regrow, split stalks and examine the growing point.
 In corn, the growing point remains below the soil surface until the V5 stage (5 collared leaves).
 Growing points located at or below the soil surface can be damaged by large hail stones landing on soft soil, and by freezing from hail accumulation around the base of the plant.
 At the V8 stage, the growing point is located about a foot above the soil surface and has a small tassel at the top of it.
 Healthy growing points will be firm and white to yellow in color.
 If damaged, the growing point will be watery and orange to brown in color.
 Plants with damaged growing points will not recover.